All Episodes

 George Miller is resigning.

-A bunch of Democrats who do not want to be in the House if they're not running it, are retiring.
+A bunch of Democrats who do not want to be in the House if they're not running it are retiring.

 So it tells us that the Democrats' own polling data is such that it's lost in 2014.

-The House, the Democrats don't have a prayer getting it back, and in fact, same polling data shows that the Republicans could win the Senate.
+And in fact, same polling data shows that the Republicans could win the Senate.

-Simply because they're not the Democrats, because they didn't have anything to do with Obamacare, because they they hold no responsibility for anything that's happened because they just haven't.
+But let's stick with the House because the theory is that it's so bad for the Democrats that the Republicans are, again, going to win by default simply because they're not the Democrats, because they didn't have anything to do with Obamacare, because they hold no responsibility for anything that's happened because they just haven't.

-I mean, there's no way you can put Republican fingerprints on anything because the media has spent the last five or six years bashing the Republicans for not helping.
+I mean, there's no way you can put Republican fingerprints on anything because the media has spent the last five or six years bashing the Republicans for not helping and for not doing anything constructive and not helping the president.

 Now, Obama's tried to get their fingerprints on stuff with tricks on debt ceiling increases and so forth, but there aren't any until you get to amnesty.